nwoltman/compile-json-stringify/README.md

 #### `additionalProperties`

-A booelean to indicate that an `object` type has more properties than just the ones defined in `properties`.
+A boolean to indicate that an `object` type has more properties than just the ones defined in `properties`.
 Defaults to `false`.

 **Note:** Setting `additionalProperties` to `true` will cause the object to always be stringified with `JSON.stringify()`.